oobecomau/desktop.gov.au/docs/blueprint/client-devices.md

 Bluetooth pairing and allowed services are also controllable.
 The default state of Windows allows all services, thus care should be taken to define only the [Bluetooth services](https://learn.microsoft.com/en-au/windows/client-management/mdm/policy-csp-bluetooth#servicesallowedlist-usage-guide) required.

-Drivers and Peripherals Design Decisions for all agencies and implementation types.
+Drivers and Peripherals Design Decisions for all organisations and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---